 It was later refurbished in its original colour of Mountain Blue, although with red trim rather than grey, with the assistance of Jaguar’s Special Vehicle Operations Department.

-2019, being the SP250 60th anniversary year, gave the Trust a good excuse to take the car off display in the Collection Centre and use it on the road.
+2019, being the 60th anniversary year of the launch of the Daimler SP250, gave the Trust a good excuse to take the car off display in the Collection Centre and use it on the road.
 To start with we took it out for a 50 mile road test and made a list of what work needed doing.
 We drove it to the SP250 Owners Club dinner at St John’s Hotel in Solihull, where it was mentioned by David Manners during his after dinner speech.
 The following day we took it to the SP250 60th Anniversary Rally on 15th June at Ragley Hall where it was parked up in one of the blue lines in the ‘Diamond’ display.

 In preparation for all this we put it through the JDHT workshop at Gaydon for a service and the following work was completed:

 - Engine tune

 - Replaced dynamo cover